preciofishbone/OmniaDocs/tenant-management/tutorials/index.rst

 A user's options
 *******************
 A tutorial can be set up to start automatically when a page is opened (see more info below).
-But if it's not, users select the "Tutorial" option in the Admin menu:
+But if it's not, users select the "Tutorial" option in the Actions Menu:

 .. image:: tutorial-in-admin-menu-border.png